Blepharoplasty (Eyelid Surgery) in Raleigh, NC

-Eyelid surgery or blepharoplasty can improve the appearance of the upper and lower eyelids.
-By addressing loose skin and fat around the eyes, you can achieve a more youthful and energetic appearance.
+Droopy eyelids are a sign of aging that can leave you looking tired and uninterested.
+Eyelid surgery (blepharoplasty) can improve the appearance of the upper and lower eyelids by tightening loose skin and removing excess fat around the eyes for a more youthful and alert appearance.

-Ideal candidates for eyelid surgery are healthy and motivated to rejuvenate their appearance.
+Ideal candidates for eyelid surgery are healthy, do not smoke, and are motivated to rejuvenate their appearance.

 - Bags under the eyes

 - Drooping lower eyelids

 - Loose or hooded upper-eyelid skin

 - Obscured peripheral vision

 - Puffiness around upper eyelids